Actions on Materiality

 |Hosting of Social Design Forum||Hosting of “Healing Music Concerts”|

 |Donation of used stamps/cards||In-home volunteer activities for washcloth stitching

-* In fiscal 2017, washcloth stitching began to be consigned to welfare facilities for disabled people as part of the Daigas Group's efforts to support the employment of such people and make them feel fulfilled in their work.
+* In FY 2017, washcloth stitching began to be consigned to welfare facilities for disabled people as part of the Daigas Group's efforts to support the employment of such people and make them feel fulfilled in their work.

 |Donation of unused/spoiled postcards||Cooperation with blood donation drive|